alex-kalanis/kw_clipr/README.md

 For running task simply call ```your/path/to/clipr task/name --task-params```

+For creating your tasks you must create some directory where they will be, create some tasks with correct namespacing and add that root namespace into Clipr init file to paths.
+If you use DI autoloading for your classes then you also need to specify that autoloader in Clipr init file - in example there is already a prepared commented-out place.
+I saw this with DI of DB or other services accessing classes.

+Clipr tasks can be set into tree, so you can separate them by some of your logic.
+Not need to fill one directory with one huge list of tasks.

 ## Caveats

 In default setup it contains subparts of kw_autoload and kw_inputs projects - both